ncp38/cs372-f24/projects/neuralNetProj/index.md

 First, **read Chapter 1** of  [<ins>Neural Networks and Deep Learning</ins>](http://neuralnetworksanddeeplearning.com/chap1.html).
 This chapter will provide a walkthrough of some basic neural net concepts (that we'll also be going over in class) as well as discussing the motivation and reasoning behind our neural network program.

-Next, use the code provided at this github ([Python neural net code](https://github.com/mnielsen/neural-networks-and-deep-learning/blob/master/src/mnist_average_darkness.py), linked in the chapter above).
-This is Python code and requires the numpy library as well, both readily available online.
+Next, **use one of the code repositories to implement your neural network**.
+You may use the code provided at this github if you prefer to use Python ([Python neural net code](https://github.com/mnielsen/neural-networks-and-deep-learning/blob/master/src/mnist_average_darkness.py), linked in the chapter above).
+This code requires the numpy library, readily available online.

-If you'd prefer to use Java for this project, you can use [Java Neural Net Code](https://www.makariev.com/blog/java-neural-network-tutorial-classifying-MNIST-handwritten-digits/), but I still require following along in Chapter 1, as it has a more thorough overview of what we're doing with this code.
-This code also requires an outside library as well.
+If you'd prefer to use Java for this project, you can use [Java Neural Net Code](https://www.makariev.com/blog/java-neural-network-tutorial-classifying-MNIST-handwritten-digits/), though I still require following along in Chapter 1 of the book, as it has a more thorough overview of what we're doing with this code.
+This code also requires the JBang library, readily available online.

+Finally, **verify that your code is working** by training a neural network and running a test on it.
+Once you have done this, **experiment with different variable configurations** to see what changes in the output.
+I encourage taking some notes as you progress through this so that you remember the results of different runs are.
+Take some time in this phase of the process to look over the code and evaluate what it's doing.
+You can even tweak the code to see what happens if different parts of it are changed.
+Use the information you've gained from this stage to write the questions document; your analysis and experimentation will be important for your grade.

 ## Recommendations

 - This is a shorter project, but make sure that you budget time to adjust the neural net settings and evaluate the results.
 - With modern computing, neural nets can be trained and tested relatively quickly, but may still take a fair bit of time to run, depending on the machine.
 - *Optional:* If you're interested in taking this project a step further, you could try testing your network on photos of your own handwritten numbers.
-Note that this may take some work to create enough photos for a reasonable test set and then to get those photos into a workable format.
+Note that this may take some work to create enough photos for a reasonable test set and may also be challenging to get those photos into a workable format.

 ## At the end of the project